zeelos/cp-docker-images/docs/index.rst

 Installing using Docker
 =======================

-You can install the Confluent Platform using Docker images.
+You can install the |cp| using Docker images.

 Getting Started
-    This :ref:`quick start <docker_quickstart>` provides a basic guide for deploying a single node Kafka cluster along with all Confluent Platform components in your Docker environment.
+    This :ref:`quick start <docker_quickstart>` provides a basic guide for deploying a single node Kafka cluster along with all |cp| components in your Docker environment.

 .. toctree::